Triangle

 Fundamental mathematics and English skills

 Before being recommended for Qualified Teacher Status (QTS), you must be able to demonstrate competence in maths and English.
 At interview we will discuss your current level of ability and if needed, we will direct you to resources to engage with before the course.
-Throughout the course you will be supported to develop further to ensure you are fully competent by the end of your course.
+Throughout the year, you will be supported to develop further to ensure you are fully competent by the end of your course.

 Contact time and study hours